 Step 1.
 Get a suitable wallet

+Before you buy HoloToken you will need to find a wallet for it.
 There are loads of HOT-compatible wallets to choose from, so we’ve listed our top three to narrow down your search:

 - Ledger Nano X: One of the safest options for storing your HOT is the Nano X hardware wallet from Ledger.
 It’s not the cheapest wallet out there, but if you’re serious about security, it’s one of the best.